 If your swimmer is competing in sanctioned events, you’ll hear the term "FINA-approved."
 FINA (now known as World Aquatics) is the international governing body for swimming, and it sets strict rules for what constitutes a legal competition suit.
 Knowing these rules is essential, as they dictate the design, material, and fit of the suit your daughter can wear on race day.
 An approved suit will have a small FINA logo on the back.
 Always check for this mark when buying a technical suit to ensure it’s legal for use in major competitions, preventing any chance of disqualification.

-The Best Brands in Girls' Competition Swimwear
+The Top Brands in Girls' Competition Swimwear

 When you're looking for a competition suit, brand names really do matter.
 The top brands have spent years researching and developing swimwear that helps athletes perform their best.
 They’ve earned their reputations in pools around the world, from local meets to the Olympic Games.
 Let's talk about the powerhouses in the industry and what makes each one a great choice for young swimmers.
 We’ll cover the brands that consistently deliver on performance, durability, and design, so you can find the perfect match for your athlete.